plotly/dash/CONTRIBUTING.md

     * Pin the topic so that it appears at the top of the forum for two weeks

 ## [Checklists](http://rs.io/unreasonable-effectiveness-of-checklists/)
+**Beginner tip:** _Copy and paste this section as a comment in your PR, then check off the boxes as you go!_
 ### Pre-Merge checklist
 - [ ] All tests on CircleCI have passed.
 - [ ] All visual regression differences have been approved.